Endless Pools Meets the Elite at the 2018 Pan Am Masters

 Brazilian swim coach Bruno Frazão comments here that the Endless Pool, with its underwater mirrors to monitor swim technique, gave him "a taste of how swimming is evolving."
 (Thanks, Google Translate!)

-Darian Russell so enjoyed his freestyle swim in the Elite Endless Pool that he returned to swim butterfly against our swim current.
+Darian Russell so enjoyed his freestyle swim in the Endless Pools Elite model that he returned to swim butterfly against our swim current.
 Darian, Head Coach of New Jersey's Tsunami Swim Team, later shared, "I'm so hyped about it [I'm] really looking into investing in one for the team."

-Chris Rojas competed in the 50 free having trained solely in an Elite Endless Pool in Panama.
+Chris Rojas competed in the 50 free having trained solely in an Endless Pools Elite pool in Panama.
 He finished in the top 10!

 Dominican swimmer Eric Joel Ramos Troncoso used our overhead backstroke mirror to monitor his swim technique.